 Actions to Address Global Challenge 1:

-- Seawater/saltwater agriculture.
+- Invest into seawater/saltwater agriculture.

 - Retrofit older cities to Eco-smart Cities and build new additions as Eco-smart Cities.